 Oregon Trail State Veterans' Cemetery: The Oregon Trail State Veterans' Cemetery, located at Evansville, has been established through the cooperative efforts of the Veterans' Commission acting for the State of Wyoming and the National Cemetery Administration of the U. S. Department of Veterans Affairs.
 Burial plots will be assigned on a first come first served basis as the need arises.
 There will be no charge made for any burial plot.
-A vault will be required.
+The cemetery will provide a grave vault at no charge for casket interments.
 All expenses incurred by the survivors for services and supplies provided by a funeral director of their choice or transportation to the State Cemetery must be paid for by the survivors or by private funds.

 Burial of Indigent Veterans: Counties are obliged to provide up to $500.00 for the burial of indigent Veterans.